cassandra2010/finance/README.md

 Repository for codes for financial use cases .
 Mainly Jupyter Notebooks .

-Folder "Yves" contains codes written in Python(Jupyter notebooks ) from Yves Hilpisch's book .
+Folder "Yves" contains codes based on concepts from Yves Hilpisch's book.